CatEars/ZeroDowntimeCsharp/Lab2.md

 she has told you that this change cannot disrupt the running business.
 Luckily, you have been smart in your deployment and are set for an easy task.

-Start by stopping either of the servers.
+Start with stopping either of the servers.
 Try and stop the one the proxy is using and witness how it switches over to another service.
-Also notice how, at the client, the only difference is that the request seems to take a little bit longer.
+Also notice how, at the client, the only difference is that a single request seems to take a little bit longer.

 At this point we have the following architecture up and running: